Your HEALTHmatters

 • Acetaminophen

-• Non-steroidal anti-inflammatory drugs or NSAIDs (like ibuprofen, naproxen or diclofenac)
+• Non-steroidal anti-inflammatory medicines or NSAIDs (like ibuprofen, naproxen or diclofenac)

 • Anticonvulsants (like gabapentin or pregabalin)